Change Started

 Compared to EV, India has made considerable progress in ethanol blending, which has surged from just 1.53 per cent in 2013-14 to 16 per cent today.
 This achievement has prompted the government to advance its blending target of 20 per cent from 2030 to 2025.

-The government is also working on a roadmap for sustainable energy solutions beyond the 20 per cent blending target, indicating a forward-thinking strategy that anticipates future energy needs.
+The government is also developing a roadmap for sustainable energy solutions beyond the 20 per cent blending target, indicating a forward-thinking strategy that anticipates future energy needs.

 When compared to fossil fuels, biofuels produce fewer greenhouse gas (GHG) emissions during combustion, contributing to a decrease in the overall carbon footprint.

-Biofuels offer a reliable alternative to reduce this dependency on imported fossil fuels providing an indigenous source of energy.
-With a consistent supply of raw materials like sugarcane and other food crops, India can produce biofuels locally, ensuring a self-reliance and predictable energy supply.
+Biofuels offer a reliable alternative to reduce dependency on imported fossil fuels, providing an indigenous source of energy.
+With a consistent supply of raw materials like sugarcane and other food crops, India can produce biofuels locally, ensuring self-reliance and a predictable energy supply.

 The country is already running hydrogen-powered buses on a trial basis in some cities.
 These initiatives reflect a broader vision for sustainable transport solutions that can provide clean energy alternatives.